urmoit/FS25_BetterCapacityForVehicles/README.md

 # FS25_BetterCapacityForVehicles

-Also Let me know should i make fs22 version to?

-Youtube Video Soon

 The capacity is being adjusted based on what the community wants, ensuring it meets player expectations.
 More tractors, trailers, and vehicle capacities can be improved.
 Just let me know which vehicle’s capacity you’d like to see increased!